cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

     - Might break some things if it expects to be running as an AppImage, for example the setting `Use ALCOM for vcc: URL Scheme` shows a "failed to get appimage path" error, more remains to be seen.
 - As for Unity Hub itself:
     - Launching the Flatpak version of Unity Hub though ALCOM fails with a "No valid license found" error, no matter which variant of ALCOM I use.
-    - Using the Unity Hub binary from the yum repo provided by Unity seems to work fine.
+    - Instead, using the Unity Hub binary from the yum repo provided by Unity seems to resolve this issue.

 ### Blender (VR Scene Inspection Addon)
 - On Wayland, starting the OpenXR Session may result in an error `XR_ERROR_GRAPHICS_DEVICE_INVALID`.